Maximilian-Winter/MyPersonalWorld/README.md

 # My-Personal-World

-This is here is a personal collections of insights and reflections on spirituality.
+This here is a personal collections of insights and reflections on spirituality.
 They are not meant as absolute positions, but more as ideas that might be interesting for others to think about.

 I took a deeply personal vow by taking an example of Green Tara, the green female Bodhisattva and Buddha: